kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 To generate CronJob schedule expressions, you can also use web tools like [crontab.guru](https://crontab.guru/).

-In rear cases, when it is necessary to create a job, that should be triggered _only_ manually, and never - automatically, use 31st of February:
+In rare cases, when it is necessary to create a job, that should be triggered _only_ manually, and never - automatically, use 31st of February:

 `0 0 31 2 0`